- Group 1Lycophytes, Monilophytes

 1b.
 Branchlets pilose and/or pubescent with hairs of distinctly different lengths; leaf blades pubescent at least on the abaxial midrib or sometimes glabrous in L. obtusifolium

 3a.
-Basal, connate portion of corolla 2.5–3 mm long, slightly shorter to approximately as long as the lobes [Fig. 736], usually barely exserted from calyx; anthers 1–2 mm long, typically exserted beyond the tips of the corolla lobes; panicles 6–10 cm tall, relatively open, often interspersed with non-flowering branchlets; pedicels 1–5 mm long
+Basal, connate portion of corolla 2.5–3 mm long, slightly shorter than to approximately as long as the lobes [Fig. 736], usually barely exserted from calyx; anthers 1–2 mm long, typically exserted beyond the tips of the corolla lobes; panicles 6–10 cm tall, relatively open, often interspersed with non-flowering branchlets; pedicels 1–5 mm long

 3b.
 Basal, connate portion of corolla 5–8 mm long, 1.5–3 times as long as the lobes (rarely only as long as lobes) [Fig. 735], evidently exserted from calyx; anthers 2–3 mm long, not surpassing the tips of the corolla lobes; panicles 1.5–4 cm tall, relatively compact, not usually interspersed with non-flowering branchlets; pedicels (0–) 0.5–2 mm long